Ransomware as a service: Notable groups

-Several well-known examples of RaaS kits include Hive, DarkSide, REvil (also known as Sodinokibi), Dharma, and LockBit.
 These operators continually evolve and create new iterations of ransomware to maximize their impact.

 Examples of RaaS kits include Locky, Goliath, Shark, Stampado, Jokeroo and Encryptor.

 Hive garnered attention in April 2022 when they targeted Microsoft's Exchange Server customers.
 The US Department of Justice seized two servers belonging to Hive, disrupting their operations.

 DarkSide primarily targeted Windows machines but has expanded to Linux systems.
 They gained notoriety in the Colonial Pipeline incident, where the organization paid nearly $5 million to a DarkSide affiliate.

 REvil is associated with PINCHY SPIDER and became known for demanding one of the largest ransoms on record: $10 million.